 The service-related criteria for the post advertised are set out in the Person and Job Specifications.
-Examples of Departmental service undertaken by a newly appointed Assistant Professor include contributions to course and degree programme innovations, convening a course, helping organise and participating in student engagement activities, and service on Departmental committees.
+Examples of Departmental service undertaken by a newly appointed Assistant Professor include contributions to course and degree programme innovations, convening a course, editorial responsibility for the department's blog series, helping organise and participating in student engagement activities, and service on Departmental committees.